-- 1. Install the processor and heat sink module. - 2.
-Install the air shroud. - 3.
-Follow the procedure listed in After working inside your system.
+- 1. Install the heat sink.

+- 2. Install the air shroud.

+- 3. Follow the procedure listed in After working inside your system.

-Installing the processor and heat sink module
+Installing the heat sink

-CAUTION: Never remove the heat sink from a processor unless you intend to replace the processor.
+Never remove the heat sink from a processor unless you intend to replace the processor or system board.
 The heat sink is necessary to maintain proper thermal conditions.

 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+Follow the procedure listed in the Before working inside your system. - 3.
 Remove the air shroud. - 4.
 If installed, remove the processor dust cover.